ctcl-bregis/ctclsite-content/pages/projects/codenames/codenames.md

 Codenames of psychoactive substances are generally used for server systems starting early 2023.
 All of these systems have ECC memory unless otherwise specififed.
 The use of names of psychoactive substances started with stimulants for the reason specified in the Stimulants section below.

 #### Stimulants
 Stimulant drug-related codenames are generally for use with virtualization and compute servers.
-The use of stimulants for codenames of compute servers is inspired by the use of stimulants for the treatment of ADHD (Attention Deficit Hyperactivity Disorder)/
+The use of stimulants for codenames of compute servers is inspired by the use of stimulants for the treatment of ADHD (Attention Deficit Hyperactivity Disorder).

 Starting October 3, 2024, amphetamine-related codenames are to be used with Intel systems while methylphenidate-related codenames are to be used with AMD systems.
 Prior to this, amphetamine-related codenames were to be used with specifically the HP ProLiant BladeSystem-compatible hardware that I received on May 5, 2023 and methylphenidate-based codenames were to be used specifically with Supermicro AMD EPYC hardware.

+Starting December 3, 2024, the codename scheme for Intel-based compute servers have been extended from amphetamine to any substituted phenethylamine, including Solriamfetol, Bupropion and others.

-##### Amphetamines
+##### Substituted Phenethylamine
-Codenames of methylphenidates are to be used with virtualization/compute servers with Intel CPUs.
+Codenames of substituted phenethylamines are to be used with virtualization/compute servers with Intel CPUs.

 - [Dextroamphetamine](../srv_amp/) - "DXA"
 - [Levoamphetamine](../srv_amp/) - "LVA"
 - [Lisdexamfetamine](../srv_amp/) - "LDX"
-- 4-Hydroxyamphetamine - "HXA"
-- Levomethamphetamine - "LVMA"
-- Dextromethamphetamine - "DXMA"

 ##### Methylphenidates
 Codenames of methylphenidates and related analogs are to be used with virtualization/compute servers with AMD CPUs.
 Currently, no systems are assigned these codenames. **"Serdexmethylphenidate"** is planned to be the first codename used in this series.